Explore Ancient Greece: Athens to Athens Itinerary

 Things to do

-- Visit the main square, Agiou Athanasiou.
-There are also many interesting historical monuments, such as the 17th-century Metropolitan church and the old Town Hall.
+• Visit the main square, Agiou Athanasiou.
+Many interesting historical monuments, such as the 17th-century Metropolitan church and the old Town Hall are worth visiting.

-- Go to the beach.
-There are plenty of beaches to choose from while visiting Serifos Island.
+• Beachcomb.
+Serifos Island has a variety of beaches.
 Some are rocky, some pebbly, and some are sandy.
 Because some beaches are pebbly, you may want to bring water shoes.

-On day four, you’ll arrive at Ios Island.
+Arrive at Ios Island on day 4 of your Athens to Athens Itinerary.
 This island drips with ambiance.
-See blue-roofed white buildings perched on a hillside, a theater, and golden-sand beaches surrounded by an unbelievably blue sea.
 Ios is famous not only for its classic Greek style but also for its vibrant nightlife.

 Places to see